Veech fibrations: Introduction

-In fact, a Veech surface $(X, \omega)$ determines infinitely many Veech fibrations, one for each finite index torsion-free subgroup of its affine automorphism group $\Aff^+(X,\omega)$.
-Each subgroup gives a cover of the Teichm\"uller curve $B \rightarrow C$, over which we have a Veech fibration $\Xt \rightarrow \overline{B}$.
-Using results of Chen and M\"oller \cite{ChenMoller, Moller_PCMI}, we derive formulas for the invariants of $\Xt$ in terms of $(X,\omega)$ and the chosen subgroup.
-However, these invariants are difficult to compute in concrete examples because one must explicitly understand the cover $B \to C$.
+Using results of Chen and M\"oller \cite{ChenMoller,Moller_PCMI}, we will derive formulas for the invariants of $\Xt_\pi$ in terms of $(X,\omega)$ and the chosen cover $\pi:\widetilde{\M}_g \rightarrow \M_g$.
+However, computing the invariants \emph{explicitly} is difficult since it depends on an explicit description of the cover of the Teichm\"uller curve $B_\pi \rightarrow C$.

+To make the computation tractable, we restrict our focus to the natural family of \emph{congruence covers} $\widetilde{\M}_g[m] \rightarrow \M_g$ for $m \geq 3$ corresponding to the \emph{principal congruence subgroups} of the mapping class group.
+The cover $\widetilde{\M}_g[m]$ has an associated \emph{congruence Veech fibration} $\Xt_m \rightarrow \overline{B}_m$.
+Computing the cover of the Teichm\"uller curve $B_m \rightarrow C$ amounts to computing the image of the monodromy representation

+where $\Aff^+(X,\omega)$ is the group of affine automorphisms of $X$ (that is, the group of orientation-preserving homeomorphisms preserving the flat metric given by $\omega$).
+This problem is still difficult, as it is related to the poorly understood problem of computing \emph{Kontsevich--Zorich monodromy}, that is, the action of $\Aff^+(X,\omega)$ on $H_1(X;\Z)$.

+In this paper, we compute the image of $\rho_m$ for infinitely many $m$ for several families of Veech surfaces, which yields many explicit solutions to \autoref{prob:geography-problem}.
+For example, we solve \autoref{prob:geography-problem} for certain ``regular polygon surfaces'' first studied by Veech \cite{Veech}: